Peter Katz (musician)

 Katz's 2010 studio record First of the Last to Know debuted at No. 1 on the iTunes singer-songwriter charts and features a guest appearance by Academy Award winner Glen Hansard (The Swell Season, 'Once'), Juno Award winners The Good Lovelies and Melissa McClelland (Whitehorse, Sarah Mclachlan).
 In 2011, Katz released a live CD/DVD entitled Peter Katz and Friends: Live at the Music Gallery.
 It earned him a Juno nomination for Music DVD of the Year.

 Katz released a studio album called Still Mind Still on 24 April 2012.
-This new collection of songs was recorded mostly live off the floor at a cabin in the woods.
+Recorded mostly live off the floor at a cabin in the woods, the album features the singles “Still Mind Still”, “Little One”, and “It Was You” (with Emma-Lee).